xwzndream/rm-wow-chat/README.md

 ### Q: How to register an account?

-A: After opening the app, click Register to register
+A: It does not need to register an account manually and can be used normally

 ### Q: How to upload a travel diary?

-A: After opening the app login account, click + navigation bar to upload the travel diary?
+A: After opening the application, click + navigation bar to upload the travel diary?

 ### Q: How to return app information?